Energinet-DataHub/.github/README.md

 ---
 > :warning: **TL;DR: If you create a new major version, i.e. v47, all releases and major release tags from v45 and downwards in that repository WILL BE DELETED the following night !!**

-You **MUST** ensure that we do not reference major versions of  `.github` and `geh-terraform-modules` about to be deleted before creating a new major version in either of these repositories
+You **MUST** ensure that we do not reference releases of  `.github` and `geh-terraform-modules` about to be deleted before creating a new major version in either of these repositories !

 ---